VariantRegginald/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute pathname of the working directory
+display the content list of your directory